nhecht/blueprints-learn.en/help/blueprints/audience-activation/segment-match.md

 The service enables customers to securely identify matching IDs in a safe, neutral way without having to disclose their entire database.
 Partners receive only designated attributes (segment name) for overlapping IDs, enabling faster and easier sharing in a controllable, consent-governed manner.

 [!UICONTROL Segment Match] uses AEP data governance and consent framework as its backbone.
-It is available for all B2C and B2P Real-Time Customer Data Platform customers.
+It is available for all B2C and B2P Real-time Customer Data Platform customers.
 Key features of [!UICONTROL [!UICONTROL Segment Match]] include:

 * Segment sharing for overlapping consenting customers
 * Pre-share overlap reports for insights on estimated match volume